stevenaeola/progblack_2425/assignment_1/FAQ.md

 ### Can I use react to build the web-site?

-Not recommended: peer reviewers probably don't know what this is, and so may find it difficult to assess the quality of your solution.
+No: peer reviewers probably don't know what this is, and so may find it difficult to assess the quality of your solution.
+React is commonly used, but is not a standard.

 ### Can I use jQuery to build the web-site?